Why I Opted for Lipedema Liposuction

 I spent a few weeks keeping an eye on their profile until I finally plucked up the courage to reach out to them.
 This was all very new to me and I didn’t really know where to start.
 The Lipemedical team were so incredibly helpful and friendly, they instantly put me at ease.

-Even before my video consultation, I’d pretty much decided that this was the surgeon I wanted to go with.
+Even before my video consultation with Lipemedical, I’d pretty much decided that this was the surgeon I wanted to go with.
 I’d reached out to so many women who’d used Lipemedical already and I couldn’t find one that had anything negative to say.

 Disclaimer: My blogs talk about Lipedema, diet, surgery and much more.
 I’m talking from my point of view to help women, and remind them they are not alone.
 I am not a medical professional, so the content above is from my own perspective with research I have done into the topic.
 It’s not meant as medical advice, you should always consult your doctor or a specialist for both your diagnosis, and a treatment plan.